vannguyengd/gooddata-ui/website/versioned_docs/version-5.0.0/02_start__no_boilerplate.md

       />
     </div>
     ```
-    > This example uses the project ID from the [live examples](https://gooddata-examples.herokuapp.com/).
-If you want to use this code in your project, replace the properties with the appropriate values from your project.
+    > This example uses the workspace ID from the [live examples](https://gooddata-examples.herokuapp.com/).
+If you want to use this code in your workspace, replace the properties with the appropriate values from your workspace.
 For more details, see [Line Chart](10_vis__line_chart_component.md).
 5. Save the changes.
 The content of your `App.js` file should now look something like the following example:
     ```javascript
     import React, { Component } from 'react';